The Virtues of Seaweed

 Seaweed’s ability to absorb minerals from its environment means it is important to select seaweed that has grown in pure, clean waters.
-Power Super Foods certified organic seaweeds are sourced direct from the Canadian Maritimes region, where it is harvested from the icy clear waters by hand, and sun-dried in the traditional manner on specially prepared rock beds.
+Check out the Power Super Foods and Pacific Harvest ranges at your local Go Vita.

 How to use seaweed?